 Running a business without managing your finances is like trying to cook a fantastic meal without keeping an eye on the stove – you risk burning the entire dish you so carefully prepared.
-In fact, 44% of startups fail because they run out of cash.
-This just shows how important a company's financial health is for it to prosper.
+Since about 82% of small-business failures stem from mismanaged cash flow, this just shows how important real-time financial-analysis tools are for a company's financial health to prosper.

 In this article, we'll cover the best financial analysis software solutions for companies of all sizes.

 Fuelfinance is one of the best cloud-based financial management solutions, acting as your own fractional CFO.
-The tool comes with unlimited support from our team of financial experts.
+The tool comes with unlimited support from our team of financial experts and proprietary AI CFO, which we taught to manage finances just like we've done for 500+ businesses.

 Here are its key features:

-Our tool includes a variety of third-party integrations, including QuickBooks, Stripe, Gusto, Wise, HubSpot and others, along with cheat sheets that help you understand different financial terms and simplify your financial management.
+Our tool includes 350+ of third-party integrations, including QuickBooks, Stripe, Gusto, Wise, HubSpot and others, along with cheat sheets that help you understand different financial terms and simplify your financial management.
+It pulls data from your systems automatically, and the proactive AI flags anomalies, giving you actionable insight into what to do next, before problems arise.

 While most other financial analysis software tools focus on large companies, Fuelfinance is startup-friendly, as we know that small business financial management can be even more challenging than enterprise-level due to limited resources.